AnemiB/Nerdy-Nibbles/README.md

 ## Design & Concept

-Nerdy Nibbles aims for a calm, informative look — focus on clarity and a friendly learning tone.
+Nerdy Nibbles aims for a calm, informative look, focus on clarity and a friendly learning tone.

 ### Concept Process